Translate

 "Parque Natural do Sudoeste Alentejano e Costa Vicentina"

-The first stop is "Portal," with limestone and marl cliffs.
+The first stop is "Portal," with limestone and marble cliffs.
 The coast here is markedly jagged.

-It is windy and the sea quite heavy, but the young gulls enjoy it.
+The sea is windy and heavy, but the young gulls enjoy it.

 On the sand dunes, the grasses blow in the wind.

-Since our entry to the bay, it has taken little time for the whole sky to change.
+Since entering the bay, the sky has taken little time to change.

 As we eat our lunch, it certainly looks like rain!